Crostata di Mele (Rustic Italian Apple Tart)

 What is the difference between a Crostata and a Galette?

-Although both can be similar free-form pie desserts that are filled with fruits or other fillings, the crostata is usually made with a cookie textured crust called “pasta frolla” and the French Galette is often made with a puff pastry or buck wheat pancake as a base.
+Although both are similar free-form pie desserts filled with fruit or other fillings, the crostata is usually made with a cookie-textured crust called “pasta frolla”, and the French Galette is often made with a puff pastry or buck wheat pancake as a base.

 Can crostata be made ahead?